Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 All right.

-This is not the best neighborhood here to be going out with, you know, all your jewelry and family, you know.
+This is not the best neighborhood here to be going out with, you know, all your jewelry and family, you know?

-I know like these old spots that have like good food, but like, wouldn't you just not want to go around it?
+I know like these old spots have like good food, but like, wouldn't you just not want to go around it?

-Uh I mean, you wanted some fried chicken, man.
+I mean, you wanted some fried chicken, man.

 I mean, I guess that's what it is.

-It looks like South Central LA, not too far from Compton, you know.
+And if you guys look at this is right here, South, it looks like South Central LA, not too far from Compton, you know?

-So, yeah, just unfortunate event.
+So, yeah, just an unfortunate event, you know.

-So they end up guys identifying, right?
+So, so they end up, guys, identifying, right?

-The police do their investigation, they're able to identify that there were three perpetrators involved, okay?
+They're able to identify that there were three perpetrators involved.

 And they ended up charging them.

-Um, this was on September 29th.
+This was on September 29th.

 Okay, no, no, September 27th.